iampolushko/All-my-live-i-looking-for-something/httpRequest.md

 - #### GET

   - idempotent (don't change nothing on server).
 In the most cases work for follow to link, request in google
-  - His body always empty but if we need to send it we just can add it directly in URL after "?" and devide by "&" like: https://vk.com/audios6666?first=1&second=2
+  - His body always empty but if we need to send params we just can add it directly in URL after "?" and devide by "&" like: https://vk.com/audios6666?first=1&second=2

   * Body ALWAYS empty.
 It is means what user always see the params in URL